Maninder-cell/FieldPilot-backend/docs/CONTRIBUTING.md

 **Remember: This is proprietary software.
 Treat all code and documentation as confidential.**

-Thank you for being part of the FieldPilot team! 🚀
+Thank you for being part of the FieldRino team! 🚀